They fled from war and landed in a new form of hell

 Driscoll had spent his first two co-ops in two of the most advanced healthcare facilities in the world, Massachusetts General Hospital, and Boston Children’s Hospital.
 He wanted his third co-op to be a global experience, caring for those who are disadvantaged.

 His inspiration was a public health class taught by nursing instructor Catherine O’Connor.

 “She’s a saint, and the class was amazing,” he said.
 “It opened my eyes to the healthcare disparities in this country.”

-That’s where the two donors stepped in—a 1974 nursing graduate of Bouvé, and a parent whose daughter graduated from the program 2017.
-They financed the airfare, food, and, rent for Driscoll and another student who was on co-op in Costa Rica.
+That’s where the two donors stepped in—a 1974 nursing graduate of Bouvé and, a parent whose daughter graduated from the program in 2017.
+They financed the airfare, food, and rent for Driscoll and another student who was on co-op in Costa Rica.

 It was a life-altering experience for Driscoll.

 The Moria refugee camp is filled with posters of people looking for loved ones they were separated from during their journey.